Hxsyed/Come-Thru/README.md

 Open http://localhost:3000 to view it in the browser.

 ## Repository Structure
+- `Admin-Website` : This folder contains Full stack Website files.
   - `client/come-thru` : This folder contains all front-end-related files.
     - `src`
       - `admin/` : The main page for the logged in admin
       - `contexts/` : Has all the authorization & authentication implementation for creating an account, logging in and signing out
       - `navbar/` : The code for the navigation bar and its many states
       - `signIn/` : A page that lets a user log into the website
       - `util/` : Has config functions needed to communicate with the backend
       - `App.js/`: Routes to specific path
       - `index.js`: Browser router and ReactDOM render
   - `server` : This folder contains all back-end-related files.
-  - `index` : Contains all the back-end functions
+    - `index.js` : Contains all the back-end functions
-  - `hello.py` : Contains the code to fetch the RFID tag from MFRC-522 scanner
+    - `s3.js` : Contains the code for Amzon s3 bucket connection
+- `Guard-UI` : This folder contains our Tkinter application files.
+  - `db.py` : Contains all the back-end functions and database connection
+  - `guard_ui.py` : Contains GUI code for our Tkinter application

 ## Project Documentation
 1. [Come-Thru Powerpoint](https://drive.google.com/file/d/11BTRRMZfQFwb-vi__FjNdz-cUS9OFXV8/view?usp=sharing)